"Rate Lock" and other Ways to Get a Lower Interest Rate

-When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate for a certain number of days for the application process.
-This keeps you from getting through your whole application process and learning at the end that the interest rate has gone up.
+When you are offered a "rate lock" from your lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for the application process.
+This protects you from working through your entire application process and finding out at the end that your interest rate has risen higher.

-In addition to choosing the shorter rate lock period, there are other ways you can score the lowest rate.
-A larger down payment will give you a better interest rate, because you are starting out with more equity.
-You can pay points to bring down your rate for the life of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the life of the loan.
-You pay more initially, but you will save money in the long run.
+In addition to choosing the shorter rate lock period, there are more ways you may be able to attain the lowest rate.
+The more the down payment, the better your rate will be, since you will have more equity from the beginning.
+You could choose to pay points to lower your interest rate over the loan term, meaning you pay more initially.
+One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
+You pay more up front, but you will save money, especially if you don't refinance early.

-Executive Lending Group, LLC can answer questions about rate lock periods and many others.
-Give us a call at 8165258000.
+At Executive Lending Group, LLC, we answer questions about this process every day.
+Give us a call: 8165258000.

 Got a Question?